pveyes/theme-in-css/README.md

 ### .css.string: `string`

-`theme-in-css` provides `.css.string` property to dump the theme values as CSS properties.
-You can create 2 themes light and dark and dump them in different style declaration, like this:
+`theme-in-css` provides `.css.string` property to dump all theme values as CSS properties.
+You can create 2 themes light and dark and output them in different style declaration, like this:

 ```ts
 import { Theme, DarkTheme } from './theme';